plotResiduals

 Output Arguments

-Handle to the plotted objects, returned as a Patch
+Handle to the plotted objects, returned as a Patch object or a

 graphics array.

-When plotType
+When plotType is "Histogram",

-is a Patch
+h is a Patch object.
+Otherwise,

-is a graphics array.
+h is a graphics array.
 The contents of the graphics array depend

-on the value of plotType
+on the value of plotType.

 plotType Value | Contents of Graphics Array |